tonystr/tonystr.github.io/articles/regex/index.md

 Here we did the same as before, but with ``erg`` from "ergent", "erging" and "erge", and turned the capturing groups into non-capturing groups.
 Note that regex want's to be done matching as soon as possible, which means if it tries matching the word "divergent" but your regex says ``/diverge|divergent/``, it'll only match ``diverge`` and call it a day.
 To avoid this, and assure you match everything you need, swap the orders so that the longer versions of similar patterns come first. `/divergent|diverge/`.

 Finally, what does the capturing group really do?
 It allows you to see what substring was matched with your regex (as long as you don't use the ``g`` flag).
 Each capturing group will output it's value into the array.
 The first matched character group will occupy the ``1`` index, the 2nd the ``2`` index, and so on.
 The non-capturing groups do not output anything, and instead only serve to scope parts of a regex.
 The capturing groups are numbered from left to right.
-To figure out which number a capturing group has, you can simply could all opening parentheses, except the non-capturing groups, from the start to end.
+To figure out which number a capturing group has, you can simply count all opening parentheses, except the non-capturing groups, from the start to end.

 ```js
 const string = 'The diverging path diverged between the ' +